-CO1: infer the DC and AC characteristics of operational amplifiers and its effect on output and their compensation techniques.

-CO2: elucidate and design the linear and nonlinear applications of an op-amp and special application ICs.

-CO3: explain and compare the working of multi vibrators using special application IC 555 and general purpose op-amp.
+CO1 Infer the DC and AC characteristics of operational amplifiers and their effect on output.
+CO2 Elucidate and design the linear and nonlinear applications of an op-amp and special application ICs.
+CO3 Classify and identify different analog filters.
+CO4 Classify and comprehend the working principle of data converters and waveform generators.
+CO5 Illustrate the function of PLL and its application in communication and two stage op- amp compensation.

-CO4: classify and comprehend the working principle of data converters.

-CO5: illustrate the function of application specific ICs such as Voltage regulators, PLL and its application in communication.

 Course Code : ECPC22

 Course Title : WIRELESS COMMUNICATION

-Number of Credits 3
+Type of Course : PC

 Prerequisites : ECPC19

-(Course code)
+Contact Hours : 3

-Course Type : PC
+Course Assessment Methods : Continuous Assessment, End Assessment